FAQs

 Is your butter Non-GMO?

 Our butter is not third-party certified by The Non-GMO Project.
-This is because we do not require the girls’ daily feed to be non-GMO at this time.
-We rely on our farmers, most of whom are multi-generational dairy farmers, to know what is best for their land and herds.
+We rely on the farmers, most of whom are multi-generational dairy farmers, to know what is best for their land and herds.

 How long will Vital Farms butter last in the fridge or freezer?